Multivariate Time Series Data Imputation via Distributionally Robust Regularization: Experimental Details

+In \cref{sec:numerical} (\cref{tab:ablation}) we ablate 4 standard backbones of varying model design feature and complexities, including MLP, LSTM, and STT, and SAITS \citep{du2023saits}.
+We summarize these models in the following.

 \paragraph{Multi-Layer Perceptron (MLP).} A simple feedforward network that processes each time step independently.
-The input, i.e., concatenated data and mask at time $t$, is passes through 3 fully-connected layers with hidden dimension 128 and Rectified Linear Unit (ReLU) activations, outputting an $\R^D$ vector.
+The input, i.e., concatenated data and mask at time $t$, is passed through 3 fully-connected layers of hidden dimension 128 with Rectified Linear Unit (ReLU) activations and dropout, followed by a linear output layer producing an $\R^D$ vector.
+Missing entries are initialized via per-position mean imputation.
 This baseline captures no temporal dependencies as it processes each timestamp separately.

 \paragraph{Long Short-Term Memory (LSTM).} We implement a bidirectional LSTM that captures temporal dependencies.
 The input sequence $[\boldsymbol{X}_{\text{obs}}; \boldsymbol{M}] \in \R^{T \times 2D}$ is first projected to dimension 128, then processed by a 2-layer bidirectional LSTM with hidden size 128.
 The concatenated forward and backward hidden states (dimension 256) are projected back to $D$ features.
-This architecture captures long-range temporal patterns but treats features independently within each LSTM cell.
+This architecture captures long-range temporal patterns but lacks an explicit cross-feature attention mechanism, relying solely on the LSTM gates to mix feature information.

-\paragraph{GAT (Graph Attention Network).} A graph neural network that models inter-feature dependencies.
-Features are treated as nodes in a fully-connected graph.
-The input $[\boldsymbol{X}_{\text{obs}}; \boldsymbol{M}] \in \R^{D \times 2T}$ (concatenated across time) is projected to dimension 128, then processed by 2 layers of multi-head graph attention with 4 heads each (32 dimensions per head).
-This architecture captures cross-feature correlations but processes the temporal dimension only through the input/output projections.

-\paragraph{Spatiotemporal Transformer (STT).} Our primary architecture employing factorized attention over both temporal and spatial (feature) dimensions.
-The input $[\boldsymbol{X}_{\text{obs}}; \boldsymbol{M}] \in \R^{D \times T \times 2}$ is projected to dimension 128 with learnable positional encodings for both dimensions.
-Each of the 4 transformer layers applies both temporal and spatial attention, where temporal attention represents self-attention across $T$ time steps independently for each feature, with complexity $\mathcal{O}(DT^2)$; and spatial attention represents self-attention across $D$ features independently for each time step, with complexity $\mathcal{O}(TD^2)$.
+\paragraph{Spatiotemporal Transformer (STT).} Our primary architecture employs factorized attention over both temporal and spatial (feature) dimensions.
+The input $[\boldsymbol{X}_{\text{obs}}; \boldsymbol{M}] \in \R^{D \times T \times 2}$ is projected to dimension 128, and learnable positional encodings are added along both the temporal and spatial axes.
+Each of the 4 transformer layers applies both temporal and spatial attention: temporal attention performs self-attention across $T$ time steps independently for each feature, with complexity $\mathcal{O}(DT^2)$; spatial attention performs self-attention across $D$ features independently for each time step, with complexity $\mathcal{O}(TD^2)$.
+A final LayerNorm and linear projection map each $(d, t)$ latent vector to a scalar prediction.